-Submitted By: John Connet Department: Admin Date Submitted: 9/21/2020 Presenter: John Connet Title of Item: Modification of Water Service Extension Review Process Nature of Item: Council Action Council Meeting Date: 10/1/2020 Summary of Information/Request: Item # 9A In 1997, Mayor Fred Niehoff proposed a policy to allow Henderson County and other jurisdictions to review and approve water service extensions to ensure compliance with existing land use plans and controls.
-The Henderson County Commissioners have recently placed conditions on water service extensions to two parcel due to philosophical differences over utility rate setting.
-Staff does not believe that the policy or current laws allow for the placement of conditions on water service extensions.
-Therefore, staff are proposing a modification to the Water Service Extension Review Policy.
-Budget Impact: \$ Is this expenditure approved in the current fiscal year budget?
-N/A If no, describe how it will be funded.
-Suggested Motion: I move the City Council modify the Water Service Extension Review Policy as presented or in the following manner
+Submitted By: John Connet Department: Admin

+Date Submitted: 9/21/2020 Presenter: John Connet

+Title of Item: Modification of Water Service Extension Review Process

+Nature of Item: Council Action Council Meeting Date: 10/1/2020 Summary of Inf ormation/Request: Item # 9A water service extens Commissioners have over utility rate setting ions to ensure compliance with existing la e recently placed conditions on water serv g.
+Staff does not believe that the policy o rson County and other jurisdictions to review and approve nd use plans and controls.
+The Henderson County ce extensions to two parcel due to philosophical differences r current laws allow for the placement of conditions on water on to the Water Service Extension Review Policy.
+Budget Impact: budget?
+N/A \$ Is the standard standar is expenditure approved in the current fiscal year Suggested Mot I move that City presented [or a Council adopt the resolution upda ting the 1997 Water Extension Policy as

-Attachments: none
+Attachments: Resolution